 If you’re desperately seeking some amazing places to visit in Germany, then Berlin should obviously be at the top of your bucket list.

-And because Berlin is just so dang magical, you’ll obviously want to take some of that magic home with you.
+And because Berlin is just so dang magical, with a wicked awesome gay Berlin travel culture, you’ll obviously want to take some of that magic home with you.

 Which is why:

 You should totally strap on your finest pair of lederhosen and grab the closest thing to a Bratwurst that you can find (Clearly I wanted to see just how many over the top German stereotypes I could actually fit into one sentence.
 LOL).